MicrosoftDocs/visualstudio-docs/docs/python/managing-python-environments-in-visual-studio.md

 ---
 # How to create and manage Python environments in Visual Studio

 A **Python environment** is a context in which you run Python code and includes global, virtual, and conda environments.
 An environment consists of an interpreter, a library (typically the Python Standard Library), and a set of installed packages.
-These components together determine which language constructs and syntax are valid, what operating-system functionality you can access, and which packages you can use.
+These components together determine validate language constructs and syntax, operating-system functionality that  you can access, and packages you can use.

 In Visual Studio on Windows, you use the **Python Environments** window, as described in this article, to manage environments and select one as the default for new projects.
 Other aspects of environments are found in the following articles: